 So many varieties with so many subtle differences – juicy, sweet, tart, and crisp, just waiting to be enjoyed in a multitude of ways.

-First on the list is these fantastic apple cider donuts.
+First on the list are these fantastic keto apple cider donuts.
 I’m pretty excited to have produced a low carb donut that can be fried instead of baked.
 Because let’s be honest, baked donuts are really just muffins in disguise – which is fine, but they simply can’t compare to the crispy outside and soft, cakey inside of a real fried donut.

-You can garnish these donuts in a number of ways – I loved them best with butter, cinnamon and granulated sweetener because they reminded me of the cider donuts we’d buy from the farm stands when I was younger.
+You can garnish these keto donuts in a number of ways – I loved them best with butter, cinnamon and granulated sweetener because they reminded me of the cider donuts we’d buy from the farm stands when I was younger.
 But you can also try them drizzled with some sugar free caramel sauce – then throw some chopped nuts on there too if you want.

 No matter how you eat these, you won’t believe they are low carb – and you definitely won’t be wishing they were pumpkin flavored!